Supply list for basic first aid kits

 What type of first aid kit do I need?

 When determining the right first aid kit for your use, consider how many people the first aid kit needs to treat and the possible injuries that are likely to occur.
 Select the kit with the appropriate first aid supplies to treat that number of people and injuries.
+If you looking looking for a custom first aid kit to meet your demands, we can help you with that.

 Every basic first aid kit should include the essential first aid supplies used to treat minor injuries including cuts, scrapes and burns.
 Depending on your use, you may want to include additional items that will treat possible injuries for your specific use including eye wash, cold packs, splints, CPR masks, gauze and medicines.